-(1) UNDERSTAND phase: open up the problem space and discover all the needs and perspectives related to your problem.
+- (1) UNDERSTAND phase: open up the problem space and discover all the needs and perspectives related to your problem.
 While still in the problem space, try to break down the information you have gathered and clearly define your problem.

-- (2) IDEATE phase: open up the solution space through ideating solutions ideas (a lot of them!) and converge by prototyping, testing and iterating the most promising solution ideas. - (3) INCUBATE phase: design the ideal business model around the chosen solution idea by prototyping, testing and iterating each component of the business from customer segments, offering and value proposition to revenue model, pricing and distribution channels.
+(3) INCUBATE phase: design the ideal business model around the chosen solution idea by prototyping, testing and iterating each component of the business - from customer segments, offering and value proposition to revenue model, pricing and distribution channels.
 Each feedback cycle brings you closer to your solution.